jjvaz25/ga-projects/unit2/project-02.md

 {
   status: "error",
   code: "corsNotAllowed",
-  message: "Requests from the browser are not allowed on the Developer plan, except from localhost."}
+  message: "Requests from the browser are not allowed on the Developer plan, except from localhost."
+}
 ```
 In that case, we have done this before.
 We will have to launch a local server.
 Either use VS Code's Live Server extension or run the `http-server` command.
-From there replace the url with followed by the port number is opened on `localhost:<PORT NUMBER>`
+From there replace the url with `localhost:` followed by the port number is opened on.
+Should look like this: `localhost:<PORT NUMBER>`

 ---